 ANZ

-By comparison, the top 5-10 banks’ aggregate assets are worth $743.70 million – only a little over the total assets of the smallest of the Big Four.
+By comparison, the top 5-10 banks' aggregate assets are worth $790.24 billion - only a little over the total assets of the smallest of the Big Four.
+Though, it's important to note ANZ's acquisition of Suncorp Bank will eventually see it have well over $800 billion in assets.

 Despite the undeniable preference for the country's four majors, they, along with other banks and financial institutions, are all regulated by the Australian Prudential Regulation Authority (APRA), the Australian Securities and Investment Commission (ASIC), the Reserve Bank of Australia (RBA), and the Department of Treasury.